pirateminds/crawler-cases-demo/Readme.md

 npm test ./src/puppeteer-adblock-demo
 ```

-Each demo written as separate applications.
-So fill free to change and mutate it.
+Each demo written as a separate application.
+So feel free to change and mutate it.
 To tests your own tho.
 All demo are under the `./src` directory

 ## Demo list